-To briefly recap, Virtual Sorting refers to the digital quality control of manufactured parts in a completely virtual environment.
-It allows for both internal and external sorting activities to be conducted on each part’s digital twin for either new or existing inspection points – without the need for the physical presence of the parts.
+To briefly recap, Virtual Sorting refers to the digital quality control of parts that are already shipped in a completely virtual environment for the purpose of sorting activities.
+It allows for both internal and external sorting activities to be conducted on each part’s visual digital twin for either new or existing inspection points—without the need for the physical presence of the parts.

-Virtual Sorting eliminates all physical and manual tasks related to sorting activities – enabling manufacturers to conduct sorting fully digitally, remotely, and near instantaneously.
+Virtual Sorting eliminates all physical and manual tasks related to sorting activities and enabls manufacturers to conduct sorting fully digitally, remotely, and almost instantaneously.
 It removes the need for batch recalls, eliminates the need for delivering rush replacement parts by airfreight, eliminates 3rd party and in-house sorting costs, and helps reduce production downtime costs as well as warranty claims from OEMs.

-The Case: Overseas Customer Requires Sorting by New Feature
+The Case: Overseas Customer Requires Sorting Based on a New Feature

-We will use a data set of ten (10) rear axles for the case example.
-In this scenario, all ten rear axles have passed the in-line inspection and been delivered to the OEM customer [who is located on the other side of the world].
+We will use a data set of ten rear axles for the case example.
+In this scenario, all ten rear axles have passed the in-line inspection and been delivered to the OEM customer located in a different country across the world.
 Figure 1 shows the in-line inspection results of the delivered parts.

-However, the OEM customer encounters a problem during their assembly due to the distance between two holes on at least one of the delivered rear axles.
-Even though the distance in question was not part of the initial inspection requirements, and thus not included in the inspection program, the OEM now requires the parts to be sorted based on this distance.
+However, the OEM customer encounters a problem during their assembly due to the distance between two holes.
+Even though the distance in question was not part of the initial inspection requirements—and thus was not included in the inspection program—the OEM now requires the parts to be sorted based on this distance.
 Figure 2 shows the distance in question to be inspected for the sorting request.